F0lak/dm_open_ref/ref/proc/animate.md

     pixel_z = -100
     alpha = 0 animate(src, pixel_z = 0, alpha = 255, time = 10, easing = ELASTIC_EASING)
 ```

 Some easing functions may overshoot one line or the other, so it\'s fully
 possible to have a `pixel_w` value, for instance, animate from 0 to 100
 but actually end up briefly outside of that range during the animation.
 ### Flags <sub><sub>509</sub></sub>

 Any combination of these flags may be used for animation (use
 `+` or `|` to combine them):
-`ANIMATION_END_NOW`
-+   Normally if you interrupt another animation, it transitions from its
++ `ANIMATION_END_NOW`: Normally if you interrupt another animation, it transitions from its
     current state.
 This flag will start the new animation fresh by
     bringing the old one to its conclusion immediately.
 It is only
     meaningful on the first step of a new animation.
 If using the `tag`
     argument, only a previous sequence with the same matching tag is
     stopped.
-`ANIMATION_LINEAR_TRANSFORM`
-+   The transform var is interpolated in a way that preserves size
++ `ANIMATION_LINEAR_TRANSFORM`: The transform var is interpolated in a way that preserves size
     during rotation, by pulling the rotation step out.
 This flag forces
     linear interpolation, which may be more desirable for things like
     beam effects, mechanical arms, etc.
-`ANIMATION_PARALLEL`
-+   Start a parallel animation sequence that runs alongside the current
++ `ANIMATION_PARALLEL`: Start a parallel animation sequence that runs alongside the current
     animation sequence.
 The difference between where the parallel
     sequence started, and its current appearance, is added to the result
     of any previous animations.
 For instance, you could use this to